Powers as Programs

 - Speaking of Shin Megami Tensei IV, there's now the Demon Whisper mechanic, in which after a demon has learned all the moves it can learn as it is leveling up, it will talk to you and offer to teach you one or more of its moves, barring passive abilities and some seriously broken moves.
 You can even ask your demons to teach you the same move several times, increasing its effects or lowering its cost.

 - The first two Paper Mario games have a Badge system that works this way.
 Some Badges contain new moves for Mario's Hammer and Jump attacks.
 Others contain status buffs to Mario or his partners.
 Mario has a certain amount of "Badge Points" that limits the amount of Badges he can equip, as each Badge requires a certain amount of Badge Points to equip, but the player has the option to increase his Badge Points if he levels up.

-- Pokémon has the Technical Machines (TMs) and Hidden Machines (HMs).
+- The Technical Machines (TMs) and Hidden Machines (HMs).
 For goodness sake, the machines are literally discs from FireRed and LeafGreen on!
 While this makes sense for some technological Pokémon like Magnemite, it makes less sense that a CD could teach a rat how to spit lightning.